florentpoujol/Daneel/docs/files/home.md

     Daneel.Time.timeScale -- ratio at which the time flows ...

 Localize strings :

     self.gameObject.textRenderer.text = Lang.Get( "ui.buttons.exitgame" )
     Lang.RegisterForUpdate( self.gameObject, "ui.buttons.exitgame" )

     Lang.Update( "french" )

-Some noteworthy conventions are also followed throughtout the framework :

-- Every getter functions are called `GetSomething()` instead of `FindSomething()`.
-- Every object and function names are pascal-cased, except for functions added to Lua's standard libraries which are all lower-case.
-- Every time an argument has to be an asset or component type, it is case insensitive.